17 Jul What Wedding Venues Should Post on Each Social Network

 Think of the major social media channels as TV networks: NBC, Disney, MTV, TLC…you get the idea.
 Those channels have different audiences to cater to and different tones in programming.
 You couldn’t just take a successful Disney program and drop it into MTV’s schedule and expect it to flourish.
 Social media marketing for wedding venues is no different.
 While you may have some success cross-posting across the social networks, to get ahead in your wedding venue marketing efforts, you’re better off customizing your storytelling natively for those individual platforms.
 Here, we describe what kind of posts work best on which platforms.

 Facebook is cross-generational, so remember that it’s not just the bride-to-be seeing your post – it’s her grandmother, too.
+Speak to everyone.
 As long as you have couples’ permission, you should post congratulatory photos of each wedding and tag the married couple to leverage the attention of their friends.
 But the photos should really show off your venue, not be close-ups of the couple.
-The objective is to give people a peek at what it’s like to get married at your venue.

 Go-to post: Show off your venue in the most authentic way possible: through the eyes (and snaps) of the wedding guests themselves.
 Build a fun, Custom Snapchat Geofilter honoring the bride and groom for their guests to use in their own snaps.